data-ethics-and-society/data-ethics-and-society-reading-group/Topics and Materials/1_Data-Feminism-Part-1.md

 ### Further Reading

-* [[Hidden Figures: The American Dream and the Untold Story of the Black Women Who Helped Win the Space Race](https://en.wikipedia.org/wiki/Hidden_Figures_(book), _Margot Lee Shetterly_, 2016
+* <a href="https://en.wikipedia.org/wiki/Hidden_Figures_(book)">Hidden Figures: The American Dream and the Untold Story of the Black Women Who
+Helped Win the Space Race</a>, _Margot Lee Shetterly_, 2016

 * [[When proof is not
 enough](https://fivethirtyeight.com/features/when-proof-is-not-enough/), _Mimi